 During our trek, we’d also observed interesting flora.

-Finally, we heard the sound of a waterfall.
-Past huge boulders came peeping the huge Ganano Falls.
+Finally, we heard the sound of gushing water.
+Past huge boulders, we could clearly see Ganano Falls.

 Ganano Falls is so unkempt and wonderful.
 I love that it’s so far out from any village or city, so it’s left as is but still accessible to people.
 The waterfall cascades against the boulders at the bottom — there really is no “pool” to speak of.
 This and the fact that the spray was too strong made most of us decide to settle at a short distance away, where we can look at it in entirety.
 However, it’s still possible to get directly under the stream as long as you’re careful.